Why Knowing Your Septic System Location Matters

 Septic tanks often have access lids, hatches, or manhole covers for maintenance.
 These access points are usually situated at ground level or slightly above, making them identifiable.
 Search for these indicators, as they directly correspond to the septic tank’s location.

 Sometimes, unusual smells in certain parts of your yard can also indicate a septic system component.
 If you detect a strong odor, especially after rainfall or heavy water usage, it might be emanating from a leak or overflow from the septic system.
+Following these smells can lead you to the tank or drainfield.

 Step 3: Use a Metal Detector